Are you ready to continue our study of Psalm 1? Let’s take a second to read some of the verses:

 - What things do you delight in?
 How would you answer this question, “Only __ can really make me happy”?

 - Do you have specific times each day during which you read the Bible?
 Are you consistent or hit-and-miss?
-Do you eat one spiritual meal a day — or three — or more?
+Do you eat one spiritual meal a day, or two or three, or more?

 - What specific steps can you take to walk in the presence of God today?
 Could you hang Scripture on your walls where it can catch your eye (again, see Deuteronomy 6:6-9)?
 Could you keep a journal?
 Any other ideas, anyone?